The signs of emotional abuse in a toxic relationship

 By recognizing the signs of emotional abuse and understanding its consequences, you can take steps toward healing, setting boundaries, and building healthy relationships.

-Raising awareness about emotional abuse is crucial to be able to help people that are involved in these relationships.
-Together, we can work towards a future free of emotional abuse and support those who have been affected by it.
+Raising awareness about emotional abuse is crucial to being able to help people who are involved in these relationships.